Xperaz/Coffee-shop/README.md

 ### "DOMContentLoaded"

-**DOMContentLoaded** is an event we will need it when we use defer or async to make sure that the dom is ready for manipulation, because in some browser even if parser has finished but DOM structure in memory is not finished yet, that's rarely happen but it can happen, so we make sure that DOM is ready or not by ```DOMContentLoaded``` event.
+**DOMContentLoaded** is an event that we will need when we use defer or async to make sure that the DOM is ready for manipulation because in some browsers even if the parser has finished but the DOM structure in memory is not finished yet, that's rarely happening but it can happen, so we make sure that DOM is ready or not by ```DOMContentLoaded``` event.
-> more about async and defer in Q And A section.
+> More about async and defer in the Q And A section.<br/>
-> Defferent between load event and DOMContentLoaded event also in Q And A section.
+> Difference between load event and DOMContentLoaded event also in Q And A section.

 ### Event binding

 The event binding allows you to add an event handler for a specified event so that your chosen JavaScript function will be invoked when that event is triggered for the associated DOM element.
-This can be used to bind to any event, such as keypress, mouseover or mouseout.
+This can be used to bind to any event, such as keypress, mouseover, or mouseout.

 #### Binding functions to events in DOM objects

 Events are signals fired inside the browser window that notify of changes in the browser or operating system environment.
 Programmers can create event handler code that will run when an event fires, allowing web pages to respond appropriately to change.

-To bind functions to event in DOM objects there are two ways:
+To bind functions to events in DOM objects there are two ways:

 - onevent properties: (named by prefixing "on" to the name of the event).
 These properties are called to run associated handler code when the event is fired, and may also be called directly by your own code.

 - addEventListener: The addEventListener() method of the EventTarget interface sets up a function that will be called whenever the specified event is delivered to the target.

-> Check Q And A for defference between the Two.
+> Check Q And A for the difference between the Two.

 ### Dispatching Custom Events

-We can not only assign handlers, but also generate our events from JavaScript.
+We can not only assign handlers but also generate our own events from JavaScript.

 Custom events can be used to create “graphical components”.
-For instance, a root element of our own JS-based menu may trigger events telling what happens with the menu: open (menu open), select (an item is selected) and so on.
-Another code may listen for the events and observe what’s happening with the menu.
+For instance, a root element of our own JS-based menu may trigger events telling what happens with the menu: open (menu open), select (an item is selected), and so on.
+Another code may listen to the events and observe what’s happening with the menu.

-We can generate not only completely new events, that we invent for our own purposes, but also built-in ones, such as click, mousedown etc. That may be helpful for automated testing.
+We can generate not only completely new events, that we invent for our own purposes, but also built-in ones, such as click, mouse down, etc. That may be helpful for automated testing.

 ```